-Reviving 100+ page user documentation
+Reviving 100+ page user documentation into a unified database

 Oppia originally used two separate documents, the User Guide and User Documentation to help different roles create, maintain, or use the content on their platform, which can lead to confusion, mismanagement, and difficulty adding future updates.
 In addition, both documents are 3+ years out-of-date.
 There are missing features, new flows, entire new pages that are not reflected in either current documents.